xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 executables (e.g. command.exe JSONDATA) as pure scripting (e.g. python example.py JSONDATA).
 The command can be executed asynchronously, the server does not wait for the command to return a result, or synchronously, the server wait for the command to return a result.
 In synchronous mode anything non null returned by the command is considered error and reported as such in the log file.
-The JSONDATA fiels is a JSON string such as:
+The JSONDATA field is a JSON string where 'actual' data is passed (see measurement.ini file for explanation of data types).
+The JSON format is as follows:

     example